kidanger/Drystal/README.md

 ### Native build

-Once you cloned the repository, you can build Drystal in native mode (i.e. that will run on your PC).
+Once you cloned the repository and installed all the requirements, you can build Drystal in native mode (i.e. that will run on your computer).

-First, you need to create a build directory (this is optionnal but it leaves the source directory clean):

-    mkdir build-native-release
-    cd build-native-release

-Then, you run CMake that configures the build and creates Makefiles:

-    cmake .. -G 'Unix Makefiles' -DCMAKE_BUILD_TYPE=Release

-If everything is ok, CMake tells you that all build files have been written.
-Otherwise, it may fail because of missing dependencies (e.g. libpng was not found), so you need to fix this and re-run CMake.

-Finally, you run make:

-    make
+    make native

-You can now find the executable in the src/ directory
+You can now find the executable in the build directory:

-    src/drystal --help
+    build-native-Debug/src/drystal --help

+or install it:

+    make install-native CMAKE_FLAGS=-DCMAKE_INSTALL_PREFIX:PATH=$HOME/.local/

 ### Web build

-In order to compile Drystal to javascript you will need Emscripten and the
+In order to compile Drystal to javascript you will also need to install [Emscripten](https://kripken.github.io/emscripten-site/), then you can run:
-$EMSCRIPTEN environment variable should contain the path to your Emscripten installation (e.g. /usr/lib/emscripten/).

-First, you need to create a separate build directory:

-    mkdir build-web-release
-    cd build-web-release

-Then, you run CMake that configures the build to use Emscripten and creates Makefiles:

-    cmake .. -G 'Unix Makefiles' -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=$EMSCRIPTEN/cmake/Modules/Platform/Emscripten.cmake -DBUILD_LIVECODING=NO

-Finally, you can run make:

-    make
+    make web

-You will find the final javascript code (there will be two files drystal.js and drystal.mem.js) in the src/ directory.
+You will find the final javascript code (there will be two files drystal.js and drystal.mem.js) in the build-web-Release-src/ directory.

 Build options
 -------------

-You can configure the build to fit to your needs, e.g. you do not need the physics engine, you need to add -DBUILD_PHYSICS=OFF
+You can configure the build to fit to your needs, for example if you do not need the physics engine, you can run:

+    make native CMAKE_FLAGS="-DBUILD_PHYSICS=OFF"

 Here is the list of options, their default and the additional dependencies needed to build: